Flu and RSV cases impacting children in Arkansas

-ARKANSAS (KNWA/KFTA) — Respiratory viruses are impacting children as we enter the holiday season.
+ARKANSAS (KNWA/KFTA) — Respiratory viruses are impacting children as the holiday season arrives.

-Dr. Joel Tumlison with the Arkansas Department of Health said RSV, flu and COVID is spreading in the state.
+Dr. Joel Tumlison with the Arkansas Department of Health said RSV, the flu, and COVID are spreading in the state.
 He said RSV is especially dangerous for young kids.

 “Who suffers the most when they get it are small children certainly less than two years and especially infants, those are the ones that usually get hospitalized,” Tumlison said.

 Mercy Northwest Arkansas is seeing an increase in patients right now, but couldn’t say how many of those are kids.
-Dr. Tumlison said ERs are seeing lots more flu cases over the past couple of weeks.
+Dr. Tumlison said ERs are seeing a lot more flu cases over the past couple of weeks.

 Dr. Tumlison said kids being away from school during Thanksgiving might lessen the spread of viruses, but Thanksgiving gatherings could cancel that progress out.

-“It converts into spreading to family members at home of those kids because they’re in homes and they’re celebrating the holidays,” Tumlison said.
+“It converts into spreading to family members at the homes of those kids because they’re in homes and they’re celebrating the holidays,” Tumlison said.